danbev/learning-ai/notes/transformers.md

 The next thing we do is we scale the values in the matrix by dividing them by the square root of the embedding dimension.
-Recall that this called the `scaled dot product attentions` and this is the scaling part.
+Recall that this called the `scaled dot product attention` and this is the scaling part.
 This is done to avoid stability issues if the dot product values are too large.

 So we divide each value in the matrix with the square root of the embedding dimension.
 After that we apply the softmax function to the matrix.
 This will give us a matrix where the values are between 0 and 1 and the sum of the values in each row will be 1.
 This matrix tells us how much attention we should pay to each word in the input sentence.
-We take this matrix and multiply is with the V matrix which is just the input matrix unchanged.
+We take this matrix and multiply it with the V matrix which is just the input matrix unchanged.
 The resulting matrix will give us the attention scores for each of the words/tokens.